this-is-mjk/OOSC/README.md

+# Project Overview:
+A system that automates the process of generating relevant questions from website content.

+### CREATED BY:
+* Joel Bansal
+* Manas Jain Kuniya
+* Pranav Krishna
+* Yash Pandit
+* Nischay Agarwal

+# Scrape function

+The Scrap function navigates to a given URL using Chrome WebDriver, parses the webpage content, and extracts text and links

 ### Requirements

 ```
 pip install selenium webdriver-manager
 pip install bs4
 ```

-# Scrape function

-The Scrap function navigates to a given URL using Chrome WebDriver, parses the webpage content, and extracts text and links

 ## Input